The earthing system – an invisible lifesaver

 When lightning strikes, the electrical potential in the surrounding area is increased, with it being highest at the entry point and then dropping steeply like a mountainside.
 With the help of a potential control, this potential increase is flattened in a specific area of an accessible space, which prevents the occurrence of dangerous step voltages.
 In order to discharge or distribute the current that occurs, we implement a control earthing, amongst other things.
 These are installed around an earthing and implemented in the form of ring earthing.

-for your protection
+Our knowledge for your protection

 As you may have seen from the explanations above, earthing, equipotential bonding and lightning protection cannot always be considered separately, but form a single complex system for protection against accidents caused by electricity.
 In order for the described systems and safety mechanisms to be effective, all the components need to be sufficiently dimensioned and matched.